ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 1. Each stage of the tournament is played for **two weeks**.
    - Group EX playing in the same week as Group S, Group A playing in the same week as Group B.
 2. All matches will be held between Saturday, 08:00 and Sunday 23:59 (UTC+08).
-   - Only for special reasons will the time be adjusted to the weekday to play.
+   - Only for special reasons the time will be changed to the weekday to play.
 3. The organizer will provide alternative tournament slots before the start of matches each week, creating a schedule that is satisfactory to all players.
    - If you need to play the match during a special time period, please inform the organizer in advance, the organizer will try to fulfill the requirements of the players, but **cannot** guarantee that all of them will be realized.
 4. Matches may not be scheduled to any time **beyond Sunday, 23:59 (UTC+08)** of the week they are to be played at.